adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 [Kandy](https://kotlin.github.io/kandy/welcome.html) is an open-source plotting library for Kotlin based on the [lets-plot visalisation library](https://lets-plot.org/).
 Data is nice, but seeing is believing.
 Kandy helps us turn rows and columns full of numbners into actionable insights.

 But before we can get plotting, we need data.
 We connect to the containerised Postgres database using a url, username and password.
-Then we can fetch the contents of the `powerlifting_data` table
+Then we can fetch the contents of the `powerlifting_data` table using [readSqlTable](https://kotlin.github.io/dataframe/readsqldatabases.html)

 ```kotlin notebook
 val dbConfig = DbConnectionConfig(URL, USER_NAME, PASSWORD)